h0nayuzu/Founding/README.md

 - Randomly generated encryption keys on every run

 ### The tool has the following features for Executing the Shellcode:
+- APC
 -   Asynchronous Procedure Calls

+- Early-Bird-Debug
 -   Asynchronous Procedure Calls with a Remote Debug Process

+- Early-Bird-Debug
 -   Asynchronous Procedure Calls with a Remote Suspended Process

+- EnumThreadWindows
 -   Callback function EnumThreadWindows

+- Local-Mapping-Inject
 -   Local Mapping and Thread in Suspend State

+- Early-Cascade
+-   Early-cascade Hooking ntdll!SE_DllLoaded to execute the payload

+- Fibers
+-   Fibers executes by switching execution contexts without creating new threads

+- Process-Hypnosis
+-   Create child process in debug mode, detach debugger, and execute payload

+- Tp-Alloc
+-   Use Thread Pool API (TpAllocWait/TpSetWait) to queue shellcode execution

+- Local-Hollowing
+-    Duplicates thread to recreate and run the PE in suspended main thread

+### The tool has the following optional features:

 ## Usage
 ![GitHub Logo](/Founding/Usage.png)